 October is the wettest month during the off-season, so try to avoid visiting during this month.

-But there is still a great chance of many rain-free days during the rest of the offseason, so don’t be scared to book a flight to Thailand during the summer!
+But there is still a great chance of many rain-free days during the rest of the offseason, so don’t be scared to go backpacking Thailand during the summer!